dtcc-platform/dtcc-docs/website/docs/development.md

 * When the work is done, make a pull request for merging the branch into `develop`.
 * When the work has been merged, the branch should be deleted to keep things tidy.
 * When making a release, `develop` is merged into `main` and a release is made from `main`.

+## Tips & tricks

+When cloning a repository that may contain submodules, use

+    git clone --recursive <url>

+If you have already cloned a repository and want to load all submodules, use

+    git submodule update --init